Elt45/Fake-Problem-Troubleshooter/README.md

 Rename Any Of these files with ease

 Note:
-I do not own any copyright for these files these can be copied, pasted, edited, shared without any limitation
+I do not own any copyright for these files these can be copied, pasted, edited, shared without any limitation.
+However I do not give you permission to edit the webpage.
+In other words, you can download and edit but you cannot commit changes onto this webpage.

+Enjoy!